 Whether you understand cloud computing or not, if you are savvy enough to use a smartphone or a laptop, chances are you already use cloud computing services.
-For example, if you have used Amazon.com or any Google Application or Microsoft 365 Suite or even streamed movies and songs online – you have used cloud computing services.
+For example, if you have used Amazon.com, any Google Application, Microsoft 365 Suite, or even streamed movies and songs online, you have used cloud computing services.

 Microsoft defines cloud computing as the “delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
 You typically pay only for cloud services you use, helping you lower your operating costs, run your infrastructure more efficiently, and scale as your business needs change.”
-Basically, companies can use the services mentioned above through the internet as opposed to their on-premise server.
+Basically, companies can use the services mentioned above through the internet in place of their on-premise server.

 Wikipedia describes Security as a Service (SECaas) as a “business model in which a service provider integrates their security services into a corporate infrastructure on a subscription basis.”
 This security as a service is generally more cost-effective than most corporations provide on their own when the total cost of ownership is considered.
 To understand, consider SECaaS as a SaaS (Software as a Service) model where the service provider offers cybersecurity-focused services to aid with customer’s networks and IT systems.